 Integrating contactless credit and debit payment with Transit

-Does your system allow riders to tap physical or virtual cEMV (contactless Europay, Visa, Mastercard) cards?
+Does your system allow riders to tap physical or virtual cEMV (contactless Europay, Mastercard, Visa) cards?

-Due to limitations at the operating system level of iOS and Android mobile devices, this feature is compatible only with Apple Wallet on iOS and Google Wallet on Android.
+This feature is currently compatible only with Apple Wallet on iOS and Google Wallet on Android.
 It is not compatible with other digital wallets such as Samsung Wallet.

-There are two options for transit systems that would like to surface this information in the app.
+There are three options for transit systems that would like to surface this information in the app.

 But first: what about that “Fare info” button?

-No matter whether you choose Option 1 or Option 2, this button is important!
+No matter which option you choose, this button is important!
 It directs users to a page on your transit agency’s website that contains complete information about fares.

 You can provide a URL by updating the required agency.txt file in your GTFS with the optional agency_fare_url value.
 Make sure it directs users to a general page on your website about fares for your system, such as trimet.org/fares or mbta.com/fares.